Experience and understand the creative economy, cultural policy and current best practice in professional arts management.

-Includes work-based experience in arts and cultural organisations.
+Boost your employability with work-based experience in arts and cultural organisations.

-Understand arts and cultural management in an international context.
+Gain an understanding of arts and cultural management in an international context.

-This flexible course adapts to the ever changing world of culture and the arts.
+This flexible course adapts to the ever-changing world of culture and the arts.
 It will expand your theoretical understanding and professional knowledge of arts and cultural management, through hands-on experience and work-based learning.

 We’ll give you the unique opportunity to engage with an extensive range of regional, national and international arts and cultural organisations.
 These cover the full range of the creative industries including dance, theatre, music, digital creativity, fine art, fashion and heritage.